EXCLUSIVE-Twitter to introduce new controls for ad placements -email

 Twitter earns nearly 90% of its revenue from selling digital ads.
 Musk recently attributed a "massive drop in revenue" to civil rights organizations that have pressured brands to pause their Twitter ads.

-In a recent call with an advertising industry group, a Twitter representative said the platform was considering bringing its content moderators, many of whom are contracted through third-party vendors, in-house, according to a source familiar with the remarks.
+In a call on Thursday with an advertising industry group, a Twitter representative said the platform was considering bringing its content moderators, many of whom are contracted through third-party vendors, in-house, according to a source familiar with the remarks.

-The Twitter representative said bringing content moderators in-house at Twitter would allow the platform to invest more in moderation for non-English languages, according to the source.
+The Twitter representative said bringing content moderators in-house would allow the platform to invest more in moderation for non-English languages, according to the source.

+The comments come after Twitter's new head of trust and safety, Ella Irwin, told Reuters that the platform would lean more heavily on automated content moderation.
+Irwin also said that Twitter's recent layoffs, which cut 50% of staff, did not significantly hurt its moderation team and those working on critical areas like child safety.

 The email to advertisers on Thursday, which was reviewed by Reuters, said a revamped version of Twitter's subscription service called Twitter Blue would begin rolling out on Friday.